futnuh/tormach_za_ros2_drivers/docs/mtc/MTC_PIPELINE_EXPERIMENT.md

 - Decide whether additional orchestration tooling (state machines, behavior trees) is necessary based on experiment outcomes.

 ## Upstream Follow-up (MoveIt 2 / MTC Core)
-- Either extend the Python binding for `rclcpp::Node` so MTC scripts can call `has_parameter()`, `get_parameter()`, and `list_parameters()`, or
+- Submit the local patch adding `PipelinePlanner::setPlanningPlugin()` and the Python binding exposure upstream.
-- Patch `moveit::task_constructor::solvers::PipelinePlanner::create()` to gracefully handle missing Python parameter APIs (e.g., catch the AttributeError and avoid falling back to CHOMP).
+- Optional future work: extend the Python `rclcpp::Node` binding to expose `has_parameter()` / `get_parameter()` / `list_parameters()` so the legacy lookup path can be restored without overrides.
-- With one of the above in place, we can remove the `"move_group"` namespace workaround and eliminate the CHOMP warning.
+- Consider upstreaming a quality-of-life fix so `TrajectoryExecutionInfo` coming from Python stages retains controller names, avoiding warnings like “stage N has no controllers.”

 ---